-445 - Exposure to market risk

-Article Explanation

-445 - The institutions calculating their own funds requirements in accordance with points (b) and (c) of Article 92(3) shall disclose those requirements separately for each risk referred to in those provisions.
+Article Explanation 445 - The institutions calculating their own funds requirements in accordance with points (b) and (c) of Article 92(3) shall disclose those requirements separately for each risk referred to in those provisions.
 In addition, the own funds requirement for specific interest rate risk of securitisation positions shall be disclosed separately.
-Please refer to Table 20 of the appendix to the Pillar 3 disclosures.